 Camping is a great way to take a break and escape from the usual business of life.
 Whether it’s for a weekend or a week, the respite allows you to recharge despite roughing it out with mother nature.
 It also provides lots of fun activities that will keep you entertained throughout your getaway…

-But as much as we love camping, there are also some things about it that we don’t quite enjoy – like a freezing cold night.
+But as much as we love camping, there are also some things about it that we don’t quite enjoy – like a cold night.
 The unbearable cold or the need to keep the campfire going can keep you up all night!

 The good news is this self-feeding campfire idea is available to help solve that problem!
-It provides around 14 hours of steady fire, perfect for letting you sleep cozily and undisturbed during the night!
+It provides around 14 hours of the steady fire, perfect for letting you sleep cozily and undisturbed during the night!

 It takes a little longer to build than other campfires, but it’s still easy to do!

-It’s a nice technique to know and one that could really come in handy especially when you’re going to be in the woods for a longer time!
+It’s a nice technique to know and one that could come in handy especially when you’re going to be in the woods for a longer time!

 Now there are certain aspects that you need to consider in building a successful self-feeding campfire.
-You would need to learn about the right frame angle and air flow among others.
+You would need to learn about the right frame angle and airflow among others.